A briefer version of this article has been published in the Futurice Blog.

 Since we know Futurice company culture is of interest to some people, we will include some internal communication.

-This also easily becomes a benefit solely for the technically oriented.
+This easily becomes a benefit solely for the technically oriented.
 It does not need to, but that’s how the open source scene is — the entry barrier for people who don’t code is high.
 Artists, designers or analytics experts for example may never have even heard of Git or Github.
 People with other competence areas and interests will require support, specifically for selecting projects and finding ways to contribute.
 We are working on that.
 For the academically inclined, legitimate peripheral participation is a good starting point.

 There are many studies on rewards and motivation.
 The majority of them suggest that (especially financial and performance related) rewarding might not have the desired results; it can turn out to be a demotivator instead, as people easily perceive it as controlling.